THE INTERNSHIP PROGRAM IN POLITICAL SCIENCE

 Freshmen and sophomore political science majors who think they may be interested in seeking an internship will want to plan a year or more in advance so that they can be absent from campus, if necessary, for the eight to nine, or sixteen to eighteen-week period of the internship.

-An application form is available on the department webpage or students may pick up application forms in the Departmental Office (Sabin 335) or from the Intern Coordinator.
+An application form is available online HERE or students may pick up application forms in the Departmental Office (Sabin 335) or from the Intern Coordinator.
 It should be noted, the earlier the application, the more advantageous placement may be for the student.
 Any questions concerning these procedures may be raised with the Intern Coordinator, Chris Larimer (Sabin 349).

 Requirements (Please also consult the syllabus given to you by the Internship Coordinator)